cbdevnet/midimonster/backends/winmidi.md

 additionally each have a pressure control, 128 CC's (numbered likewise), a channel pressure control (also called 'channel aftertouch') and a pitch control which may all be mapped to individual MIDIMonster channels.

+Every MIDI channel also provides `rpn` and `nrpn` controls, which are implemented on top of the MIDI protocol, using the CC controls 101/100/99/98/38/6.
+Both control types have 14-bit IDs and 14-bit values.

 Example mappings:
 ```
 midi1.ch0.note9 > midi2.channel1.cc4
 midi1.channel15.pressure1 > midi1.channel0.note0
 midi1.ch1.aftertouch > midi2.ch2.cc0
 midi1.ch0.pitch > midi2.ch1.pitch
+midi2.ch0.nrpn900 > midi1.ch1.rpn1
 ```

 #### Known bugs / problems

+Extended parameter numbers (`rpn` and `nrpn` control types) can currently only be transmitted, not properly received as such.
+Support for this functionality is planned.

 Currently, no Note Off messages are sent (instead, Note On messages with a velocity of 0 are generated, which amount to the same thing according to the spec).
 This may be implemented as